omnicoders/bio-geolocation/README.md

 Bio-Geolocation with GenBank and Fasta files
 ==========

-Work In Progress - Looks up the location of sequences in GenBank and adds it to a FASTA file.
+Looks up the location of sequences in GenBank and adds it to a FASTA file. - https://omnicoders.org/

 ## Installation